Serviam in Action

 The motto of all Ursuline schools is “Serviam”

 Students are exposed to service opportunities as a class, through a club, or as a sports team.
-Service is a component of membership in the National Honor Society, National Junior Honor Society, and National Art Honor Society, and the Tri-M Music Honor Society.
+Service is a component of membership in the National Honor Society, National Junior Honor Society, National Art Honor Society, and the Tri-M Music Honor Society.
 Students use x2VOL to view service opportunities and to track their service hours over the course of their years at Ursuline.